Mobile phone: Hardware

 Low-end mobile phones are often referred to as feature phones and offer basic telephony.
 Handsets with more advanced computing ability through the use of native software applications are known as smartphones.
+The first GSM phones and many feature phones had NOR flash memory, from which processor instructions could be executed directly in an execute in place architecture and allowed for short boot times.
+With smartphones, NAND flash memory was adopted as it has larger storage capacities and lower costs, but causes longer boot times because instructions cannot be executed from it directly, and must be copied to RAM memory first before execution.

 Central processing unit

 Mobile phones have central processing units (CPUs), similar to those in computers, but optimised to operate in low power environments.

 Mobile CPU performance depends not only on the clock rate (generally given in multiples of hertz) but also the memory hierarchy also greatly affects overall performance.
 Because of these problems, the performance of mobile phone CPUs is often more appropriately given by scores derived from various standardized tests to measure the real effective performance in commonly used applications.

 Display

 One of the main characteristics of phones is the screen.
 Depending on the device's type and design, the screen fills most or nearly all of the space on a device's front surface.
 Many smartphone displays have an aspect ratio of 16:9, but taller aspect ratios became more common in 2017.

 Screen sizes are often measured in diagonal inches or millimeters; feature phones generally have screen sizes below 3.5 inch.
 Phones with screens larger than 5.2 inch are often called "phablets."
 Smartphones with screens over 4.5 inch in size are commonly difficult to use with only a single hand, since most thumbs cannot reach the entire screen surface; they may need to be shifted around in the hand, held in one hand and manipulated by the other, or used in place with both hands.
 Due to design advances, some modern smartphones with large screen sizes and "edge-to-edge" designs have compact builds that improve their ergonomics, while the shift to taller aspect ratios have resulted in phones that have larger screen sizes whilst maintaining the ergonomics associated with smaller 16:9 displays.

 Liquid-crystal displays are the most common; others are IPS, LED, OLED, and AMOLED displays.
 Some displays are integrated with pressure-sensitive digitizers, such as those developed by Wacom and Samsung, and Apple's "3D Touch" system.